Tufts Medical Center station: Artwork

 Artwork was added to the station as part of the Arts on the Line program.
 Four abstract works, titled Caravan, are displayed beside each of the two escalators to the train platforms, They consist of painted aluminum shapes designed by Richard Gubernick, who also has artwork displayed in LaSalle station in Buffalo, New York.
-At each station between Forest Hills and Tufts Medical Center, two granite columns near the outside entrance have been inscribed with text.
-Those at Tufts are "Mr. Yee is in the Garden" by Maria Gordett and "The Great World Transformed" by Gish Jen.
+At each station between Forest Hills and Tufts Medical Center, two granite monuments have been inscribed with text.
+Those at Tufts are the poem "Mr. Yee is in the Garden" by Maria Gordett (outside the secondary entrance) and the short story "The Great World Transformed" by Gish Jen (inside the main entrance).